cs50/docs/_pages/mobile/2018/m/projects/0/project0.md

 1. Visit [cs50.me](https://cs50.me/), log in with your GitHub account, and click **Authorize submit50**.
 You should receive two emails from GitHub inviting you to join CS50’s "organizations" on GitHub.
 Click the button in those emails to accept both of the invitations.
 1. [Install Git](https://git-scm.com/downloads) and, optionally, [install `submit50`](https://cs50.readthedocs.io/submit50/).
-1. Push your work to https://github.com/submit50/USERNAME.git, where `USERNAME` is your GitHub username, on a branch called `cs50/mobile/2018/x/projects/0` or, if you've installed `submit50`, execute
+1. Using Git, push your work to `https://github.com/submit50/USERNAME.git`, where `USERNAME` is your GitHub username, on a branch called `cs50/mobile/2018/x/projects/0` or, if you've installed `submit50`, execute

    ```
    submit50 cs50/mobile/2018/x/projects/0
    ```

    instead.
 1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality and/or walk viewers through your code.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
 1. [Submit this form](https://forms.cs50.io/cb9c5991-d3e6-4d84-a9b1-3af4f4ac3ad1).